SpartanNash

 SpartanNash Company (formerly Grand Rapids Wholesale Grocery Company and Spartan Stores, Inc.) is an American food distribution and retail company headquartered in Byron Center, Michigan.
-Founded in 1917, it was formerly known as Spartan Stores until adopting its current name on November 19, 2013, following a merger with Nash Finch Company.
+Founded in 1917, it was formerly known as Spartan Stores until adopting its current name in November 2013, following a merger with Nash Finch Company.

 In September 2025, the company was purchased by C&S Wholesale Grocers.

 Overview

 The company's core businesses include distributing food to independent grocers, military commissaries (through MDV SpartanNash, its military division acquired through its merger with Nash Finch), and corporate-owned retail grocery stores in 44 states, Europe, Latin America, and the Middle East.

 SpartanNash operates 147 corporate-owned retail stores under a number of brands located in the Midwestern United States, primarily under the banners of Family Fare, Martin's Super Markets, and D&W Fresh Market, many of which are local and regional grocery chains acquired by SpartanNash.

 In terms of revenue, it is the largest food distributor serving military commissaries and exchanges in the United States.
 The company is known for its "Our Family" line of products and formerly the "Spartan" line of products.

 In 2025, SpartanNash announced that it was beginning proceedings to be acquired by C&S Wholesale Grocers, the holding company that controls Piggly Wiggly.
 On September 22, it was announced that this transaction had been completed.